tldr-pages/tldr/pages/linux/readpe.md

 `readpe {{path/to/executable}}`

-- Display all the headers present in the PE file:
+- Display all the headers present in a PE file:

 `readpe --all-headers {{path/to/executable}}`